Mak2006/python-rest-app-cont/README.md

 ```
 my_app/
-    - app.py
+    - server.py
-    - config.py
+    - configuration.py
     - __init__.py
     - static/
+       - home.html  # our landing page
        - css/
         - js/
         - images/
             - home.png
 ```
+1. we create the __init__.py file, so that we can treat it as moudle

 ### We now build the UI layers
 The UI at present has no authentication or authorisation, it is a simple mechnism to obtain some input and call the rest service exposed and get the response. ** At this stage** the back end is not done so we mock the rest layer and test it.
+This is merely achived by including a home.html which serves as the landing page of our application.

 ### The testing debugging the UI layer.